Special Education

 - is regarded as having a physical or mental impairment.

-The Autism Spectrum Disorder (ASD) Support Program is a strategy-based program that serves as a platform for the development of social/emotional, executive functioning, and core content skills for individual learners.
+The Autism Spectrum (ASP) Support Program is a strategy-based program that serves as a platform for the development of social/emotional, executive functioning and core content skills for individual learners.
 Because these skills are pervasive in all coursework at Stevenson High School and beyond, students in this class will develop compensatory strategies to improve deficit areas through the application of evidence-based practices.
 A student’s support team bridges direct instruction and classroom support through regular collaboration and communication with their teachers, as well as push-in services taking place within the classroom.
 Students may participate in lessons to further develop social skills and independent living skills, based on the needs of each student.
-ASD study skills programming is individualized for each student, based upon individual IEP goals, services, and transition plans.
+ASP study skills programming is individualized for each student, based upon individual IEP goals, services and transition plans.

 Structured Learning Program